-- The UK Health Security Agency (UKHSA, previously Public Health England) first launched this National Norovirus and Rotavirus Bulletin in December 2020 to provide an overview of activity in England and temporarily replace the suspended Official Statistics national norovirus and rotavirus report.
-This weekly bulletin covers the 2 week period between 1 and 14 November 2021 (reporting weeks 44 to 45). - 2.
+- 1. The UK Health Security Agency (UKHSA, previously Public Health England) first launched this National Norovirus and Rotavirus Bulletin in December 2020 to provide an overview of activity in England and temporarily replace the suspended Official Statistics national norovirus and rotavirus report.
+This weekly bulletin covers the 2 week period between 8 and 21 November 2021 (reporting weeks 45 to 46).
+Please note this bulletin will not be published in week 52 of 2021. - 2.
 In England, decreased activity across all surveillance indicators continued from 2020 through the first half of 2021, particularly for norovirus.
 The reasons for these reductions are considered to be multifactorial.
 The coronavirus (COVID-19) pandemic has led to many changes which have likely had a negative impact on surveillance indicators, but which have likely also resulted in reduced norovirus and rotavirus transmission.
 Norovirus activity began to increase from week 25 of 2021.
-The cumulative total of enteric virus (EV) outbreaks reported up to week 45 of 2021/2022 season is 4% higher than the average of the same period in the previous 5 seasons prior to emergence of COVID-19. - 3.
-Norovirus laboratory reports have stabilised in recent weeks and during weeks 44 and 45 were lower than the 5-season average for the corresponding week pre-COVID-19 (2014/2015 to 2018/2019).
-EV outbreak reports have also fluctuated during recent weeks and in weeks 44 and 45 were 45% lower than the 5-season average for the same 2 week period.
+The cumulative total of enteric virus (EV) outbreaks reported up to week 46 of 2021/2022 season is comparable to the average of the same period in the previous 5 seasons prior to emergence of COVID-19. - 3.
+Norovirus laboratory reports have stabilised in recent weeks and during weeks 45 and 46 were lower than the 5-season average for the corresponding week pre-COVID-19 (2014/2015 to 2018/2019).
+EV outbreak reports have also fluctuated during recent weeks and while reported outbreaks have been increasing since week 44 in weeks 45 and 46 reports were 35% lower than the 5-season average for the same 2 week period.
 Throughout the 2021/2022 season, EV outbreaks have been more frequently reported in educational settings and reports of outbreaks in hospital settings have remained notably lower than during the same period in the 5 previous seasons pre-COVID-19. - 4.
 UKHSA's Enteric Virus Unit (EVU) provides a norovirus characterisation service to support national surveillance and monitor the diversity of circulating strains.
 To enable effective molecular surveillance during this period it is crucial that samples are obtained from suspected norovirus cases or outbreaks for laboratory confirmation and then norovirus-positive samples are referred on to EVU for characterisation.